 2. Concept Design

-With all the information acquired from the previous stage, we can begin the design process.
+With all the information acquired from the previous phase, we can begin the architectural design process.

 Firstly, we undertake detailed site analysis of your property.
 This analysis includes topographical and cadastral information, zoning setbacks and building envelope rules, sun studies, and determining important view shafts and climatic conditions.